-1. Patients and employees at risk for latex sensitivities and symptoms manifested by an allergic reaction

-2. Maintaining a latex-safe environment

-3. Methods to minimize latex exposure to lessen risks of allergic reactions in clinical personnel ment or coordination
+- 1. Patients and employees at risk for latex sensitivities and symptoms manifested by an allergic reaction - 2.
+Maintaining a latex-safe environment - 3.
+Methods to minimize latex exposure to lessen risks of allergic reactions in clinical personnel

-ME 03.07.05 Preventive measures - All personnel must practice preventive measures lessening the likelihood of transmission of pathogens.
+ME 03.07.04 Preventive measures - All personnel must practice preventive measures lessening the likelihood of transmission of pathogens.
 Policies and procedures address:

 - 1. Personnel health concerns and records of: - a.
-Pre-employment and annual physical exams or medical screening to include: - · History of acute or chronic illnesses - Illnesses requiring use of medications that may cause drowsiness, affect judg-

-• Provide annual tuberculosis testing (purified protein derivative) especially if conducting international transports and other testing, screenings and vaccinations as consistent with current national (CDC in the U.S.) guidelines.
-The CDC may deem the localized region low risk and annual testing not necessary but this applies only if the service does not operate or respond outside of the local region.

-• Immunization history appropriate to the scope of practice transport team members encouraged to have tetanus immunization (measles, mumps, and rubella (MMR) immunizations are encouraged for those born after 1957.)
-Hepatitis B vaccine must be offered and if the employee has not previously had the vaccination or does not have adequate titers and declines, the program must have a signed declination form per OSHA or equivalent standard.
+Pre-employment and annual physical exams or medical screening to include: - History of acute or chronic illnesses - Illnesses requiring use of medications that may cause drowsiness, affect judgment or coordination - Provide annual tuberculosis testing (purified protein derivative) especially if conducting international transports and other testing, screenings and vaccinations as consistent with current national (CDC in the U.S.) guidelines.
+The CDC may deem the localized region low risk and annual testing not necessary but this applies only if the service does not operate or respond outside of the local region. - Immunization history appropriate to the scope of practice transport team members encouraged to have tetanus immunization (Measles, mumps, and rubella (MMR) immunizations are encouraged for those born after 1957.)
+"Hepatitis B vaccine must be offered and if the employee has not previously had the vaccination or does not have adequate titers and declines, the program must have a signed declination form per OSHA or equivalent standard.
 The flu vaccine is required unless contraindicated by policy.

-• Immunization history is documented and monitored for currency and appropriateness a.
+- Immunization history is documented and monitored for currency and appropriateness - 2.
+Management of communicable diseases and infection exposure control in the transport environment is outlined in policies. - a.
 Use of gloves, eye and mouth protection.
-Personal protective equipment is readily accessible in the ambulance or issued to the medical transport team b.
-Use of safety needles and blunt or other type system to lessen the risk of needlesticks to those who may come into contact with them c.
-Sharps disposal container for contaminated needles and collection container for soiled disposable items on the vehicle and proper disposal of same d.
-Cleaning and disinfecting with appropriate disinfectant of the equipment and personnel's soiled clothes e.
-Proper cleaning or sterilization of all appropriate instruments or equipment f.
-Hand hygiene ie performed before and after touching a patient , before clean/aseptic procedures, after body fluids exposure risk, after touching patient's surroundings, before handling medications, and before and after removing gloves g.
-Management maintains documentation related to bloodborne and airborne pathogens including confidential records of exposure incidents and post-exposure follow-up, hepatitis B vaccination status and initial and on-going training for all employees.
+Personal protective equipment is readily accessible in the ambulance or issued to the medical transport team - b.
+Use of safety needles and blunt or other type system to lessen the risk of needlesticks to those who may come into contact with them - c.
+Sharps disposal container for contaminated needles and collection container for soiled disposable items on the vehicle and proper disposal of same - d.
+Cleaning and disinfecting with appropriate disinfectant of the equipment and personnel's soiled clothes - e.
+Proper cleaning or sterilization of all appropriate instruments or equipment - f.
+Hand hygiene ie performed before and after touching a patient , before clean/aseptic procedures, after body fluids exposure risk, after touching patient's surroundings, before handling medications, and before and after removing gloves - Hand washing with an antimicrobial soap and water is indicated when hands are visibly soiled, contaminated with proteinaceous material or exposed to body fluids.
+However, it is recognized that this may not be possible in the transport environment in which case an alcohol-based hand rub should be used.
+An alcohol-based hand rub is preferred for all other hand hygiene. - g.
+Management maintains documentation related to bloodborne and airborne pathogens including confidential records of exposure incidents and post-exposure follow-up, hepatitis B vaccination status and initial and on-going training for all employees. - Post exposure follow-up includes: identification and testing of source patient, baseline and follow-up testing of exposed employee, making counseling resources available, and offering Hepatitis B vaccination. - h.
+A policy addresses access to post exposure prophylaxis (PEP) medications for HIV, meningococcal infections, etc. The PEP medications should be available in a timely manner for all team members. - i.
+Where there is likelihood of occupational exposure, the following are prohibited: eating, drinking, applying cosmetics or handling contact lenses.